jmzlx/dd_poc/data/strategy/rockman - alternative.md

-# Rockwell Automation Corporate Development Strategy – Alternative Project Definitions
+# Rockman Automation Corporate Development Strategy – Alternative Project Definitions

 ## Company Overview

-**Rockwell Automation** is the global leader in industrial automation and digital transformation, with a mission to help manufacturers achieve sustainable, resilient, and data-driven operations.
+**Rockman Automation** is the global leader in industrial automation and digital transformation, with a mission to help manufacturers achieve sustainable, resilient, and data-driven operations.

 ---